 Nope.
 It's Free...build away!
 The real question is...what does it cost you to "not" build a page?

-That's great!.....There's several pages out there that you can update your info and give you independence in building a page.
+That's great!.....There are several pages out there that you can update your info.
 However, not very many of them focus on a "specific" genre or type of music.
 Here at SoloPiano.com, people will know that you are a part of the solo piano community.
 In addition, people that love solo piano music will know where to go to get that music.
 Give yourelf the chance to grow your listening audience!

 Our belief is simple.
-Sometimes too many choices for the consumer means no choice at all!
+Sometimes too many choices means no choice at all.
 We want to give the featured album and musician "The Stage".
 You go to other websites and see pages of CD "thumbs".....which one are you going to click on?...by chance...maybe...yours?

 Cool!
-First off, you need to understand that in order for us to feature your music AND/OR put your music in rotation on our "Stream", you will have to give us full permission to play your music free of charge, and free of any royalty payments.
-"The Stream" (which launches upon clicking the "Listen" tab) is considered an actual broadcast station that is operated through Live365.com.
+First off, you need to understand that in order for us to feature your music AND/OR put your music in rotation on our "Stream", you will have to give us full permission to play your music free of charge, and free of any royalty payments to any organization or agency.
+"The Stream" (which launches upon clicking the "Listen" tab) is an actual broadcast radio station that is operated through Live365.com.
 We pay monthly fees to keep "The Stream" playing.
 We have agreed that we can only play music that we have "full permission", from the artist, to play.
 Please read our "Submit Your Music" page for more information.

 No worries, just contact us through our contact form.
 Remember, this is a new site, so there will be glitches as we get up and running.